HerramadeusGameAppLib/NetEaseMusicCacheDecoder/README.md

-# Just a practice as a beginner of Python.
+# Just some practices as a beginner on Python.

 Instruction:
 Decoder: